 If you have experienced a full or partial loss of function because of a spinal cord injury that someone else is to blame for, now is the time to seek the assistance of a compassionate law firm in Los Angeles.

 Ehline is here to assist you, and our attorneys focus on getting restitution for your medical costs and loss of quality of life.
 If physical therapy can help with your type of injury, we ensure that you receive it and the responsible party pays.
 Please call us today at (213) 596-9642 to speak with an aggressive and caring lawyer near you.

-People with spinal cord injuries who survive are sure to have medical complications, including bowel and bladder dysfunction, chronic pain, and an increased susceptibility to heart and respiratory problems.
-A successful recovery depends primarily on how well the doctors and patients handle chronic conditions each day.
+People with spinal cord injuries who survive are sure to have medical complications, including bowel and bladder dysfunction, chronic pain, and increased susceptibility to heart and respiratory problems.
+A successful recovery depends primarily on how well the doctors and patients handle chronic conditions daily.

-Injuries to the spinal cord found above the C3 to C5 segments are what supply the phrenic nerves and diaphragm with oxygen, and can stop breathing.
+Injuries to the spinal cord above the C3 to C5 segments supply the phrenic nerves and diaphragm with oxygen and can stop breathing.
 People with such injuries require immediate ventilation support.
-When the injury occurs at or below the C5 level, the body can preserve diaphragm function.
+The body can preserve diaphragm function when the damage occurs at or below the C5 level.

 But the person’s breathing is often shallow and rapid, and people could experience trouble clearing secretions from the lungs and coughing because of their weak thoracic muscles.
 When pulmonary function improves, many people with C4 injuries can get off mechanical ventilation within weeks or months after the injury.

 Respiratory complications often result in pneumonia and are a leading cause of death for people with an injury to the spine.
 Intubation can increase a person’s risk of developing VAP (ventilatory-associated pneumonia) by up to three percent for each day of intubation.